gary258796/Bi_Overtime_ExcelProject/README.md

-Overtime Excel Project -
+<h1>Overtime Excel Project</h1>

 Due to the reason that this project is for , the code is super related to the format of the company's overtime apply word.
-    So it's definitely too customized for the code to be reuse on other projects.
+    So it's definitely too customized for the code to be re-use on other projects.

-Used techniques:
+## Used techniques
     Main :
         Languages: Java
         Main Libraries: Apache poi
         Build tools: Maven

 Inside 'src/main/resources/application.properties', we defined where the external property file is.
 The external property file contains multi parameters that our program need, such as: